My reading list

 I put this list together on an overcast day broken by brief patches of sunlight fading in and out on the lawns.
 The air is strangely balmy, and I feel nostalgic for some reason.
 You will forgive me if that, and the weather, affects my choices.
 I have, however, tried to shake off recency bias and dig deep into years of reading voraciously to make accurate recommendations.

 This isn't a curated Goodreads list; it's more like me writing down the names that have been caught in the cobwebs of my mind for goodness knows what reason.
 But I think that's a good enough reason to recommend something: This stuck with me, that's it.
-I usually buy my books from Champaca, Bookworm, Blossom Book House, Walking Bookfairs and surprise bookfairs that show up in convention halls.

 Note: Books with * involve triggering topics explained in quite some detail.
 I don't recommend them any lesser for it — they are still masterclasses in storytelling.